Bigraded differential algebra for vertex algebra complexes: Examples

 \section{Examples}

-In this section we consider particularly interesting examples of algebras described in Proposition \ref{generators}.
-The orthogonality condition for a bicomplex sequence \eqref{shortseq}, together with the action of coboundary operators $\delta^n_m$ and $\delta^2_{\frac{1}{2}}$, and the multiplication formulas \eqref{product}--\eqref{leibniz0}, define a differential bigraded algebra depending on vertex algebra elements and formal parameters.
-In particular, for the bicomplex \eqref{bigcomplex}, we obtain in this way the generators and commutation relations for a continual Lie algebra $\mathcal G(V)$ (a generalization of ordinary Lie algebras with continual space of roots, c.f. \cite{saver}) with the continual root space represented by a grading-restricted vertex algebra $V$.
+In this Section we consider particularly interesting examples of algebras and their invariants described in Proposition \ref{generators}.
+We restrict ourselves to the case of the $*_l$-multiplication introduced in Section \ref{multiplication} for elements of the spaces $C_{m_i-t_i}^{k_i-r_i}$.
+The orthogonality condition for a bicomplex sequence \eqref{shortseq}, together with the action of coboundary operators $\delta^n_m$ and $\delta^2_{\frac{1}{2}}$, and the multiplication \eqref{Z2n_pt_epsss}, define a differential bigraded algebra depending on vertex algebra elements and formal parameters.
+In particular, for the bicomplex \eqref{bigcomplex}, we obtain in this way the generators and commutation relations for a continual Lie algebra $\mathcal G(V)$ (a generalization of ordinary Lie algebras with continual space of roots, c.f. \cite{saver} described in Appendix \eqref{tusar}) with the continual root space represented by a grading-restricted vertex algebra $V$.

-\subsection{Invariants associated with $C^2_{\frac{1}{2}}(V, W)$}
+\subsection{Invariants associated with $C^2_{\frac{1}{2}}$}